 The Minolta Freedom Zoom 160 Date is definitely a hidden gem in the compact film camera world.
 The AF is super quick and accurate; I had no missed focus shots at all, which is very surprising.
 The metering system is excellent, all frames where correctly exposed; (I used Kodak Ultra Max 400—not my favorite film, but I had a few extra rolls in the drawer…), and the handy exposure compensation setting was very useful in back-lit situations.
 Good news for this hidden gem; current prices are dirt cheap on ebay, around $15-$25

 There isn’t much to dislike about the Minolta Freedom Zoom 160, it’s a super small and light-weight snap-shot camera, but I have to whine about something right?
 First, the starting focal length of 37.5 is a bit long for me, I’d prefer a little wider coverage starting around 28-32mm.
-The aperture at the long end is a whopping F/12.4, so depth of field is pretty expansive, and getting background blur is tough unless you’re close to your subject either at the wide or telephoto end.
+The maximum aperture at the long end is a whopping F/12.4, so depth of field is pretty expansive, and getting background blur is tough unless you’re close to your subject either at the wide or telephoto end.

 The lens on this little camera is good, but not great.
 As you probably have noticed by looking at the images above, the centers at wide angle are pretty sharp, but contrast and resolution fall off gradually as you near the sides.
 At longer focal lengths, a lack of contrast is more noticeable than a lack of resolution.
 With a compact camera in this price range and sporting a 4.3x zoom lens, Minolta had to make some compromises on quality.
 I think the goal here was to provide a lens that was acceptably sharp in the centers for portraits and flowers for example, and use the long reach of the telephoto as a marketing gimmick.